-National Co+op Grocers (NCG) advocates on behalf of food co-ops and their communities to further our mission and ends.
-The following guidelines are developed with input and feedback from an Advocacy Advisory Committee made up of NCG co-op representatives.
-These guidelines define the scope of NCG’s advocacy activities and help inform NCG positions on public policy as well as operational decisions.
-NCG influences progress in areas identified in this page by these means:
+National Co+op Grocers (NCG) advocates on behalf of food co-ops and their communities to further our Mission and Ends.
+The following guidelines are developed with input and feedback from an Advocacy Advisory Committee made up of NCG member co-op representatives.
+These guidelines define the scope of NCG’s advocacy activities and help inform NCG positions on public policy as well as NCG’s operational decisions.
+NCG influences progress in areas identified on this page by these means:

 - Advocating on federal policy to Congress and federal agencies